Florida Mental Health Advocacy Coalition

 Highlights include:

-• Adds 988 call centers as one of the crisis services included in the essential elements of a coordinated scare system.
+• Adds 988 call centers as one of the crisis services included in the essential elements of a coordinated system of care.

 • Allows courts to order an individual to involuntary outpatient treatment.